Ally511/GPT/README.md

 ![img.png](img/n_gram_prplx_diff.png)

 As we can see, the Bigram always performs best.
 Usually it is followed by the Trigram, but sometimes also the Unigram.
 The 4-gram always has the worst performance.
-This is likely caused by the rather small corpus and the hard backoff.
+Possible reasons for this could be overfitting to the rather small corpus, too simplistic smoothing, the hard backoff.

 For extrinsic evaluation, we use a generator, again using backoff, that is provided with a short prompt.
 The input is tokenised, and the following text is generated token by token.